 In most publishing workflows, text is created using a word-processing program and then imported into InDesign.
-This text is hardly 100 percent final, however-most InDesign users will need to enter revisions to text that is already flowed into documents.
-In addition, some users opt to use InDesign as their primary word processor.
+This text is rarely 100 percent final, however-most InDesign users will need to enter revisions to text that is already flowed into documents.
+In addition, some users will wear multiple hats-such as writer and layout artist-and use InDesign as their primary word processor.